letonchanh/M3/notes/Related_work.md

 ## USENIX'21 MBA-Blast: Unveiling and Simplifying Mixed Boolean-Arithmetic Obfuscation
 - New finding: "If an MBA identity exists in integer space, then it must also hold in 1-bit space".
+- New approach: Developing MBA simplification rules in 1-bit space and use them to simplify any n-bit complex MBA expressions.